ThatFatPat/CyberChallenge0x02/README.md

 ## Breaking the randomness
 /dev/random is specifically designed to prevent us from being able to craft some sort of known output.
 After reading around, it becomes obvious that controlling the ouput of random through traditional means is not a possibility.
-What I mean by that is that by design, there is no interface that allows you to choose influence the data /dev/random will generate.
+What I mean by that is that by design, there is no interface that allows you to choose or influence the data /dev/random will generate.

 If we've established that as a baseline, we can try to work from here and find ways to prevent the program from being able to access the real /dev/random, or at least it's random data.